mathworks-ref-arch/matlab-parallel-server-on-azure/README.md

 Before starting, you will need the following:

 - MATLAB Parallel Server™ license.
-For more information on how to configure your license for cloud use, see [MATLAB Parallel Server on the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-parallel-server-on-the-cloud.html)
+For more information on how to configure your license for cloud use, see [MATLAB Parallel Server on the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-parallel-server-on-the-cloud.html).
+Either:
+    * MATLAB Parallel Server TM license configured to use online licensing for MATLAB.
+    * A network license manager for MATLAB hosting sufficient MATLAB Parallel Server licenses for you cluster.
+MathWorks provide a reference architecture to deploy a suitable [Network License Manager for MATLAB on Azure](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-azure) or an existing license manager can be used.

 - MATLAB® and Parallel Computing Toolbox™ on your desktop.